workingBen/dont-forget-this-shit/happiness/no_complaining_rule.md

 Spend 10 minutes in silence.
 Focus on your breathing while meditating to transfor stress into positive energy.
 Throughout the day, anytime you find yourself stressed or wanting to complain, stop for 10 seconds and breathe deeply.

-During the week keep a "Complaint Shoebox" where any legitimate complaint should be filed for review at the end of the week.
-Include a possible solution for any complaint added to the Complaint Box.

 --------
 Posters: